-And the U.S. Food and Drug Administration agrees that the device’s manufacturer failed to adequately warn consumers about the dangers involved.
+And the U.S. Food and Drug Administration agrees the device’s manufacturer failed to properly warn consumers about its dangers.
 For this reason, the agency released an April 2018 press announcement restricting Essure device sales in the U.S. Only women whose doctors thoroughly educate them about the device’s risks will be able to get it.
 But since the product’s existed on the U.S. market for 16 years now, this safety order comes too late.
 That’s why thousands of women are opting to sue Bayer for their injuries, alleging the company knew Essure could be dangerous.

 Three Questions to Ask Your Essure Lawyer During Your Free Consultation

-If you’re meeting an Essure lawyer for your free consultation, do some research first and come prepared.
+If you’re meeting an Essure lawyer for your free consultation, do some research first to prepare.
 Not sure how to tell if this particular attorney’s the right person to represent your case?
 Below are three questions we recommend you ask your Essure lawyer.

 1. How much time do I have to file my claim before the statute of limitations runs out?